 Likely Impact Description Impact Symbol Major Positive Impact The proposed option contributes to the achievement of the SA Objective to a significant extent. ++ Minor Positive Impact The proposed option contributes to the achievement of the SA Objective to some extent. + Negligible Impact The proposed option has no effect or an insignificant effect on the achievement of the SA Objective.
 0 Uncertain Impact The proposed option has an uncertain relationship with the SA Objective or insufficient information is available for an appraisal to be made. +/- Minor Adverse Impact The proposed option prevents the achievement of the SA Objective to some extent.
-Mitigation solutions are achievable, and or complex, with a relatively low level of intervention. - Major Adverse Impact The proposed option prevents the achievement of the SA Objective to a significant extent.
+Mitigation solutions are achievable, and or complex, with a relatively low level of intervention.
+Major Adverse Impact The proposed option prevents the achievement of the SA Objective to a significant extent.
 Mitigation solutions are likely to be complex, if at all possible.
 A high level of intervention is required. -

 3.6.
-The principle and broad approach of the SA is supported and it is recognised that the SA is at an early stage, however the SA only considers a limited number of settlements.
-As the Plan progresses it will be necessary to undertake a wider analysis of other settlements as these are reasonable alternatives.
+The principle and broad approach of the SA is supported, however it is recognised that at this stage the SA considers wide areas and therefore the assessments will not apply to each site within these areas equally.
+As the Plan progresses it will be necessary to undertake more fine-grained, site-based analysis.
+Further comments are made below and in following sections regarding the sites suitability for development when considered against the SA objectives.